MileHacker Logo

 • Linz Airport (LNZ) and Linz Hauptbahnhof (main train station) present typical facilities: shops, restaurants, restrooms, waiting areas.

-• Vienna International Airport (VIE) has a wider range of services, including extensive dining and shopping options.
+• Vienna International Airport (VIE) has a wider range of services, including extensive restaurant and retail options.

 • Duty-free stores and lounges are also available at larger international airports.